We Came to Inspire… and Left Inspired

 So the people of Mineral Wells stopped waiting.

-With or without the Baker, they decided to build a town worth visiting—and worth living in.
+With or without The Baker, they decided to build a town worth living in and worth visiting.

 That’s when things really started moving.
-Artists, entrepreneurs, shop owners, chefs, musicians—they began opening doors, starting markets, dreaming boldly.
+Artists, entrepreneurs, shop owners, chefs, and musicians began opening doors, starting markets, dreaming boldly.
 The heart of the town started beating louder than ever before.
 And that heartbeat?
 It’s stronger than any hotel.

 Mineral Wells isn’t hoping for revival.